TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 - Use the LocalStrategy to authenticate users.
 - Explain the purpose of cookies in authentication.
 - Refreshed on prior learning material (routes, templates, middleware).
-- Use PassportJS to setup user authentication with Express.
+- Use PassportJS to set up user authentication with Express.

 #### Data Security/Safety